libis/workflow/README.md

 ### Workflows

-A ::Libis::Workflow::WorkflowDefinition instance contains the definition of a workflow.
+An implementation of ::Libis::Workflow::Base::Workflow contains the definition of a workflow.
 Once instantiated, it can be run by calling the 'run' method.
-This will create a ::Libis::Workflow::WorkflowRun instance, configure it and call the 'run' method on it.
-The Workflow constructor takes no arguments, but is should be configured by calling the 'set_config' method with the workflow configuration as an argument.
+This will create an intance of an implementation of ::Libis::Workflow::Base::Run, configure it and call the 'run' method on it.
+The Workflow constructor takes no arguments, but is should be configured by calling the 'configure' method with the workflow configuration as an argument.
 The 'run' method takes an option Hash as argument.

 #### Workflow configuration

 A workflow configuration is a Hash with:
+* name: String to identify the workflow
+* description: String with detailed textual information
 * tasks: Array of task descriptions
-* start_object: String with class name of the starting object to be created.
+* run_object: String with class name of the ::Libis::Workflow::Base::Run implementation to be created.
 An istance of this class will be created for each run and serves as the root work item for that particular run.
 * input: Hash with input variable definitions

 ##### Task description